Featured within the Which? Report on Gap Insurance.

 We now know about Return to Invoice, but what are the other types of insurance?

 There are two other options, the first being the most basic form of protection.
 This one is simply designed for you to clear any outstanding finance and you walk away with no liability.
 But, you walk away with nothing.
-The other level of cover, is the most comprehensive type, rather than you being returned to the invoice price you have paid for the vehicle, instead we top you back up to the cost of a 'like for like' replacement vehicle at that moment in time.
-If you purchased a brand new vehicle, settlement will be based on another brand new vehicle, which due to inflation and changes in exchange rates etc, is likely to be more than the price you originally paid.
+The other level of cover, is the most comprehensive type, rather than you being returned to the invoice price you have paid for the vehicle, instead, we top you back up to the cost of a 'like for like' replacement vehicle at that moment in time.
+If you purchased a brand new vehicle, the settlement will be based on another brand new vehicle, which due to inflation and changes in exchange rates, etc, is likely to be more than the price you originally paid.

 How is TotalLossGap different to other policies?

 With TotalLossGap, we combine all three different types and which settlement is the highest at the point of total loss is the settlement figure we would use.
 This means that at the very least, we guarantee to return you to the original invoice price you have paid for the vehicle as Return to Invoice Gap Insurance would do.
 However, the cost of a replacement vehicle may have since increased, resulting in the settlement being higher than the original invoice price you have paid.
-If you have any outstanding finance attached the vehicle, within any settlement the finance is cleared and the equity and balance left over is yours to do with as you wish.
+If you have any outstanding finance attached to the vehicle, within any settlement the finance is cleared and the equity and balance left over is yours to do with as you wish.

 If you don't have the option to own your vehicle and instead it's on a lease agreement or contract hire agreement where you hand the vehicle back it the end, the policy will perform differently.
-If this is the case, click here to find out how Gap Insurance can work for you, alternatively click to Get a Quote and read the how it works section on the quote page.
+If this is the case, click here to find out how Lease Gap Insurance can work for you, alternatively click to Get a Quote and read the how it works section on the quote page.